 Adult rats given DEHP for a month developed high blood sugar, insulin resistance, and other changes associated with diabetes.
 Those given DEHP plus the antioxidant vitamins E and C, however, did not develop these symptoms of diabetes (Rajesh et al. 2013; Srinivasan et al. 2011).
 These vitamins essentially prevented diabetes in phthalate-exposed mice-- a sign of how nutrition and chemical exposures may interact to affect disease risk.

 DEHP exacerbated type 2 diabetes in mice, by causing insulin resistance in the liver, and females were more susceptible (Ding et al. 2021).
-Obese mice treated with environmentally-relevant levels of DEHP exhibited higher glucose intolerance and insulin resistance than unexposed obese mice; the DEHP effects were not observed in lean mice (Hsu et al. 2021).
+Mice with obesity treated with environmentally-relevant levels of DEHP exhibited higher glucose intolerance and insulin resistance than unexposed mice with obesity; the DEHP effects were not observed in lean mice (Hsu et al. 2021).
 Exposure to both DEHP and overfeeding decreased exercise performance in zebrafish, and DEHP affected metabolic gene expression in the gut and liver tissue (Buerger et al. 2022).
 Low dose DEHP increased fat accumulation both in control and high-fat diet fed mice, and accelerated weight gain without affecting food intake in high-fat diet fed mice (Zhang et al. 2023).

 Chronic exposure to the phthalate DEP in diet -- at levels lower than the recommended tolerated dose -- causes insulin resistance in mice by disrupting the metabolic function of liver and fat tissue (Mondal and Mukherjee, 2020).
 DEHP also causes insulin resistance in mice (Wei et al. 2020).